-As promised, I will be doing a series of Bridal Makeup Looks from different cultures.
-First, I am going to start off with my hometown – Hong Kong.
-I will cover South Asian/Arabic bridal looks next so stay tuned!
+As promised, I will be doing a series of Bridal Makeup Looks from different cultures and first, I am going to start off with my hometown – Hong Kong.

 To create a healthy flush as spotted on Janice Man on the left, try colors like baby pink and soft peaches.
 Smile big and apply directly onto the apples to create a cute doll look.